-As Congress continues to respond to the impacts of COVID-19, the needs of infants and toddlers need to be front and center.
-Complete the form below to ask your Senators to Think Babies and Act as they craft the next legislative package and prioritize the issues that offer immediate support and long-term stability for families with babies and toddlers.
+As Congress and the Administration continue the standoff on the next COVID relief bill, the needs of infants and toddlers remain critical.
+Babies and families need urgent action.
+Complete the form below to ask your Members of Congress to Think Babies and Act and prioritize the issues that offer immediate support and long-term stability for families with babies and toddlers.

 All working families deserve access to paid leave and child care (All States)

 Urge Congress to invest in our nation’s future by supporting comprehensive paid family and medical leave policies and quality, affordable child care solutions for working families.
 Take action below to send an email to your Members of Congress.

 Urge Your Members of Congress to Act for Babies at the Border (All States)

 As the immigration landscape shifts, Congress needs to know that babies are deeply affected by immigration practices that disrupt or undermine their families, including separation and detention.
 Decades of research show that this kind of trauma, particularly when not addressed by an experienced and trusted clinician, has severe and short-and long-term implications for both physical and emotional health, increasing young children’s risk for learning difficulties, problems forming relationships, and adult health issues.

 Babies at the border need your voice today!
 Email your Members of Congress now and urge them to take a stand for babies.